JeanetteSchwarz/JeanetteSchwarz/README.md

 # Welcome to my Github 🖖
 I am a Journalist who want's to reach out for something **new**.
 Within the last year I decided to leave journalism for a while and try to become a developer.
-I joined the _neuefische_ Web-Developement-Bootcamp in January 2024 and I am really looking forward to learn how to code. 👩🏻‍💻
+I <del>joined<del> graduated from the _neuefische_ Web-Developement-Bootcamp in <del>January<del> April 2024 and I am really looking forward to learn how to code. 👩🏻‍💻

 ## Currently learning: